MPACT-Lab/mutual-ant-patt-orientation/README.md

 ## General Introduction

 In practical wireless deployments, communication terminals are integrated into physical platforms such as UAVs, ground vehicles, or base station structures.
-These platforms intrinsically alter the wireless channel through structural shadowing, reflections, and scattering — effects not captured by traditional anechoic chamber antenna measurements.
+These platforms intrinsically alter the wireless channel through structural shadowing, reflections, and scattering; these effects not captured by traditional anechoic chamber antenna measurements.
 This work proposes to learn these effects directly from noisy, sparse field measurements using a least-squares (LS) framework, and incorporates the result into a modified free-space path loss (FSPL) model.

 <p align="center">
   <img src="png/fig1_system_model.png" width="600"/>